-INSPECTION QUESTION Al Y NSWI N ER NA DESCRIBE PROBLEM(S) AND SOLUTION(S) l, 4, & 5) 5.
+INSPECTION QUESTION ANSWER DESCRIBE PROBLEM(S) AND SOLUTION(S) Υ Ν NA l, 4, & 5) 5.
 Is there bare soil or evidence of erosion or scour at the outlets?
-(Components 1 ne, and Cleanliness Guidance : Outlets and the areas below them should not have any material to slow the water and prevent erosion.
-Typically, this is a erosion are visible at the outlet, install a rock lining that extends a questions on the size and type of rock.
-Schedule : Monthly y signs a rock at leas of ero lining, t 10' be osion, a but car eyond t nd should be covered with sufficient vegetation, pavement, or other n be concrete, asphalt, pavers, or even dense vegetation.
-If signs of the area of erosion.
-Contact a qualified professional if you have tructure / Drain Tim 6.
-Do the inlets have unhealthy vegetation, sparse rock, broken concrete/pavement, or other damaged material? v, & Outlet S sction, Two-Day Guidance : Inflow areas should have dense healthy vegetation or should NOT be present.
-Repair eroded areas and cover bare soil Schedule : Monthly a rock immec , concr liately ete, as with th phalt, or paver lining to prevent erosion.
+Inlet Structure, Emergency Overflow, & Outlet Structure (Components 1, Success Factors: Vegetation, Protection, Two-Day Drain Time, and Cleanliness Guidance : Outlets and the areas below them should not have any signs of erosion, and should be covered with sufficient vegetation, pavement, or or material to slow the water and prevent erosion.
+Typically, this is a rock lining, but can be concrete, asphalt, pavers, or even dense vegetation.
+If signs erosion are visible at the outlet, install a rock lining that extends at least 10' beyond the area of erosion.
+Contact a qualified professional if you have questions on the size and type of rock.
+Schedule : Monthly t ructure / Drain Tim 6.
+Do the inlets have unhealthy vegetation, sparse rock, broken concrete/pavement, or other damaged material? ι, & Outlet S ction, Two-Day Guidance : Inflow areas should have dense healthy vegetation or should NOT be present.
+Repair eroded areas and cover bare soil Schedule : Monthly phalt, or paver lining to prevent erosion.
 Bare soil or signs of erosion e appropriate vegetation or material cover.
-Overflo w ation, Prote 7.
-Is there visual evidence of pollutants at the inlets or outlets (e.g., oil, odd discoloration, stains, etc.)? ;, Emergency s Factors: Vegeta Guidance : Visually check inlets and outlets for discolored or stained grass, pavement or rocks, or significant stands of unhealthy vegetation.
+Overflow ition, Prote 7.
+Is there visual evidence of pollutants at the inlets or outlets (e.g., oil, odd discoloration, stains, etc.)? , Emergency (Factors: Vegeta Guidance : Visually check inlets and outlets for discolored or stained grass, pavement or rocks, or significant stands of unhealthy vegetation.
 If a persistent or frequent discoloration occurs, contact your local jurisdiction.
 This could be a sign that the underground detention BMP is not operating properly or that pollutants have been introduced into it.
-Schedule : Monthly Inlet Structure Success 8.
+Schedule : Monthly Inlet Structure, Success 8.
 Notice another problem?
 Describe in comments.
-Your Comm nents:
+Your Comm ents:

-INSPECTION QUESTION A Y NSWI N ER NA DESCRIBE PROBLEM(S) AND SOLUTION(S) liness 9.
-Are there cracks, holes, depressions, animal burrows, trees, or woody vegetation on top of the vault, on the pavement, or on the pipe system? vounpoinents z & J vay Drain Time, and Clean Guidance: The area above the storage components (vault or pipe both.
+INSPECTION QUESTION A Y NSWE N R NA DESCRIBE PROBLEM(S) AND SOLUTION(S) 3) eanliness 9.
+Are there cracks, holes, depressions, animal burrows, trees, or woody vegetation on top of the vault, on the pavement, or on the pipe system? ວmponents 2 & Drain Time, and Cl both.
 Animal burrows, trees and woody vegetation should be rem structural problem with the storage components.
 Measure and lo the location of each issue on the inspection figure.
 Check the vau burrows, call animal control for removal.
-Call a civil engineer or the be getting worse.
-Schedule: Semi-annually e syster noved og the l ult and he ven systems) should be paved, vegetated (with grass or other non-woody vegetation) oved as soon as they are noticed.
-Cracks, depressions, and holes can indicate a ; the length, width, and depth of each of these problem on the inspection form a t and piping system for signs of structural damage if you can do so safely.
-For an e vendor of the underground detention BMP for assistance if these problems ap Success Factors: Vegetation, Protection, Two-D 10.
+Call a civil engineer or th be getting worse.
+Schedule: Semi-annually noved og the l ult and ne ven as soor ength, piping dor of t n as the width, system the und paved, vegetated (with grass or other non-woody vegetation), or ey are noticed.
+Cracks, depressions, and holes can indicate a and depth of each of these problem on the inspection form and note of for signs of structural damage if you can do so safely.
+For animal derground detention BMP for assistance if these problems appear to Pretreatment & Main Treatment (Components 2 & 3) Success Factors: Vegetation, Protection, Two-Day Drain Time, and Clea 10.
 Notice another problem?
 Describe in comments.
 Your Comm ents: